AmarnathVarma777/Cognorise-Infotech/README.md

 1. Identifying the problem and Data Sources
 2. Exploratory Data Analysis
 3. Pre-Processing the Data
-4. Build model to predict whether breast cell tissue is malignant or Benign
+4. Build model to predict whether

+ .breast cell tissue is malignant or Benign
+ .Wheather a person is diabetic or not